ambareeshsrja16/docker-hive/README.md

     > trino </br>
     > zookeeper </br>

- 2. Check if all services are functioning from their UIs:
+ 2. Check all services from their UIs:

     > Trino: https://< IP >:8080 </br>
     > Elastic/Kibana: https://< IP >:5601 </br>
     > Druid: https://< IP >:8889 </br>

-    Note: Druid Router has been remapped to 8889 on the container.
+    Note: Druid Router is mapped to 8889 on the container.
 Reconfigure any port, if need be, from `docker-compose.yml`.

-3. Add sample data for Elastic and Druid from their UIs and try querying.
+3. Add sample data to Elastic and Druid from their UIs and try querying.
 For e.g: </br>

     > SELECT dayofweek, flags FROM elasticsearch.default.kibana_sample_data_flights, druid.druid.wikipedia